-All boats over sixteen feet are required to have a throwable device on board at all times.
+All boats over sixteen feet are required to have a type 4 flotation device on board and available at all times.

-The state of North Carolina also requires a type IV throwable be on vessels sixteen feet and larger.
+The state of North Carolina also requires a type 4 throwable be on vessels sixteen feet and larger.

 Where Can You Buy A Type 4 Throwable Device